topbox-rci/okta-oidc-js/packages/jwt-verifier/README.md

 });
 ```

-Validation fails and an error is returned if an access token does not have the configured claim.
+Validation fails and an error is returned if the token does not have the configured claim.

 For more complex use cases, you can ask the verifier to assert that a claim includes one or more values.
 This is useful for array type claims as well as claims that have space-separated values in a string.